logto-io/rfcs/draft/0001-organization.md

 ### 6.1.
 Token request

 OAuth 2.0 defines the [Token Endpoint](https://www.rfc-editor.org/rfc/rfc6749.html#section-3.2) for requesting access tokens.
-Although it's possible to add more parameters to the existing grants (as [RFC 8707](https://www.rfc-editor.org/rfc/rfc8707.html#name-access-token-request) does), it's clearer to define a new grant type specifically for requesting access tokens within an organization context.

-> The primary challenge of adding more parameters for this specification is the need to alter the inner OP implementation.
-Since we are creating an extension based on traditional specifications, there's no guarantee that upstream will accept our changes.
-Therefore, we opt to define a new grant type.
+Similar to [RFC 8707](https://www.rfc-editor.org/rfc/rfc8707.html#name-access-token-request), we can add a new parameter to the Token Endpoint to request access tokens in the context of an organization.

+In this specification, we extend the `refresh_token` grant type to achieve this goal.

 #### 6.1.1 Token parameters

 To request an access token within an organization context, the client MUST send a request to the Token Endpoint with the following parameters:

 - `grant_type` (REQUIRED): The grant type.
-The value MUST be `urn:logto:grant-type:organization_token`.
+The value MUST be `refresh_token`.
 - `refresh_token` (REQUIRED): The refresh token issued to the client.
-This refresh token follows the same definition as in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens) and [RFC OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html#section-1.5), and it must have the `urn:logto:scope:organization` scope.
+This refresh token follows the same definition as in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens) and [RFC OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html#section-1.5), and it must have the `urn:logto:scope:organizations` scope.
 - `organization_id` (REQUIRED): The unique identifier of the organization.
 It MUST be an organization that the user has a membership with.
-- `scope` (REQUIRED): The scopes that the client is requesting.
+- `scope` (OPTIONAL): The scopes that the client is requesting.
 The value MUST be a space-delimited list of strings.
-If a scope has not been granted to the user or it is not a valid scope in the organization template, the authorization server SHOULD ignore it.
+  - If a scope is not a valid scope in the organization template, the authorization server SHOULD ignore it.
+  - If a scope is a valid scope in the organization template, but the user does not have the corresponding permission within the organization, the authorization server SHOULD ignore it.
-  - The scope values MUST be a subset of the scopes granted to the user during authentication, and the authorization server MUST NOT grant any additional scopes.
+  - The scope values MUST be a subset of the scopes granted to the user during authentication, otherwise the authorization server MUST return an error response.
-  - If the `scope` parameter is not provided, the authorization server MUST return an error response with the `invalid_request` error code.
+  - If the `scope` parameter is not provided, the authorization server SHOULD consider it as the equivalent of all the scopes granted to the user during authentication.
+  - The authorization server MUST NOT grant any additional scopes.

+The authorization server MUST throw an error if one or more `resource` parameters are provided in the authentication request, as the use of resource indicators is not clear in this context.

 #### 6.1.2 Successful token response